arafatm/learn.coursera.building.system.with.chatgpt.api/readme.md

 review sentiment classification example that I touched on just now, if you want to build a classifier to classify restaurant review positive and negative sentiments, you at first get a bunch of label data, maybe hundreds of examples.
-This might take, I don't know, weeks, maybe a month.
+_This might take, I don't know, weeks, maybe a month_.

 Then you would _train a model on data_ and _getting an appropriate open source model_, _tuning on the model_, _evaluating it_.

-__That might take days, weeks, maybe even a few months.__
+_That might take days, weeks, maybe even a few months._

 And then you might have to find a cloud service to deploy it, and then get your model uploaded to the cloud, and then run the model, and finally be able to call your model.

-And it's again not uncommon for this to take a team a few months to get working.
+And it's again not uncommon for this to take a team a _few months to get working_.

 In contrast with prompting-based machine learning, when you have a text application, you can specify a prompt.
 This can take minutes, maybe hours, if you need to iterate a few times to get an effective prompt.

 And then in hours, maybe at most days, but frankly more often hours, you can have this running using API calls and start making calls to the model.

 And once you've done that, in just again, maybe minutes or hours, you can start calling the model and start making inferences.

 And so there are applications that used to take me maybe six months or a year to build, that you can now build in minutes or hours, maybe very small numbers of days using prompting.
 And this is revolutionizing what AI applications can be built quickly.

 One important caveat, this applies to many unstructured data applications, including specifically text applications and maybe increasingly vision applications, although the vision technology is much less mature right now, but it's kind of getting there.

-This recipe doesn't really work for structured data applications, meaning machine learning applications on tabular data with lots of numerical values in Excel spreadsheets.
+This recipe _doesn't really work for structured data applications_, meaning machine learning applications on tabular data with lots of numerical values in Excel spreadsheets.